• Skip to primary navigation

 Notes

-Salmon- Use salmon fillets with or without skin for the recipe.
-If using with skin, cook them while still attached to the skin, but remember to peel it off before adding it to the final dish.
+Skin on salmon - When working with salmon fillets that have skin, cook them while still attached to the skin, but remember to peel it off before adding it to the final dish.

 Pasta - Use your favorite noodle shape instead of fettuccini.